Short on time? Here’s how to remove Segurazo Antivirus in 2022:

-2. Remove Potentially Unwanted Program — After the scan is complete, let the antivirus remove Segurazo Antivirus.
+- 2. Remove The Potentially Unwanted Program (PUP) — Once the scan is finished, let your antivirus safely remove all traces of Segurazo Antivirus.

 Segurazo Antivirus is a potentially unwanted program (PUP) that disguises itself as antivirus software.
 Segurazo won’t damage your computer, but it will waste your time, take up disk space and processing power, and constantly ask you for money.
 Segurazo Antivirus scans your PC for malware and uses large amounts of system resources to perform the scan.
 When it’s finished scanning your PC, it will find fake malware installed on your system and then prompt you to buy a license to fix these non-existent issues.